Geography Curriculum - Year 5

 This unit allows pupils to delve into what makes Britain such a unique and diverse place to live.
 Pupils will study the countries and counties that make up Britain along with looking at population density and reviewing Britain’s place within the World.
 Finishing the module we focus our attention onto London, its history and why its geographical location has made it become a truly global city.

 In this unit pupils study the rising population on Earth and look at the factors that have led to this, along with predicting the challenges facing us in the future.
 We compare Germany’s population with Ethiopia’s and look at how an imbalanced population can cause different problems for each countries government.
 We then explore the unique difficulties that government’s face and consider how it is best for them to deal with these problems.

 Pupils study the growth of urbanisation and how the UK moved from a rural based farming population to being overwhelmingly urban based.
 We look at how this phenomenon has been replicated around the world and continues in Africa and Asia leading to some of the world’s largest city slums.
 We look at the unique inventions being used to help modernise these slums and change the lives and futures for their millions of inhabitants.

 In this unit we look at the World’s largest continent and see how it is a continent of extremes as it spans the Arctic Circle down to below the Equator.
 Pupils study the countries and their history along with comparing physical features, climates and much more.

 South West China

 We narrow our focus down to China and in particular the South West region of China.
 Pupils study the plight of Tibet along with the challenges facing the inhabitants of the industrial area Chonqing.
-We look at the challenges facing the countries with one of the world’s largest populations and economies and how the use of hydroelectric power brings both challenges and answers to the countries future.
+We explore the difficulties facing China (With one of the world’s largest populations and economies) and how the use of hydroelectric power brings both challenges and answers to the country’s future.